The government sponsored Thameslink Programme is transforming north-south travel through London to meet the huge rise in demand from passengers.

 More reliable journeys

-New track and modern trains will provide more reliable journeys for you.
+New track and modern trains will provide more reliable journeys.
 Trains will run every 2-3 minutes in each direction through central London at the busiest times.
-We have also untangled the track on the approaches to London Bridge station to cut delays and reduce the time trains wait for platforms to clear.
+The Thameslink Programme has also untangled the track on the approaches to London Bridge station, to cut delays and reduce the time trains wait for platforms to clear.

-We’ve completed improvement work at Blackfriars and Farringdon while many other stations are now more spacious, accessible and modern.
-Your new bigger, better London Bridge station will be completed in May 2018.
-It will provide the 54 million passengers who use the station each year with benefits including more space, easier connections to other rail services and the underground, plus a wider range of shops and station facilities.
+The Thameslink Programme completed improvement work at Blackfriars and Farringdon while many other stations are now more spacious, accessible and modern.
+The new bigger, better London Bridge station is has now reopened.
+It provides the 54 million passengers who use the station each year with benefits including more space, easier connections to other rail services and the underground, plus a wider range of shops and station facilities.

-We’re also leading the way in introducing new digital railway technology that makes trains run more safely and reliably.
-Investment in self-drive trains and new traffic management systems are helping us to make more space for passengers and to run services more regularly on existing tracks.
+The Thameslink Programme is leading the way in introducing new digital railway technology that makes trains run more safely and reliably.
+Investment in self-drive trains and new traffic management systems are helping to make more space for passengers and to run services more regularly on existing tracks.

 Finally, a fleet of 115 new trains are longer, more spacious and more energy-efficient.
-You’ll benefit from extra luggage space, improved access if you have reduced mobility, air conditioning and better travel information.
+Passengers benefit from extra luggage space, improved accessibility, air conditioning and live travel information.